 A better world is possible.
 I’m here to talk about it.

 For as long as I can remember, I’ve been a yapper.
 As a kid, I was always raising my hand at school, eager to speak up.
-(The “pleasure to have in class” to “public speaker” pipeline is real!)
+As an adult, I started to see myself as a public speaker around 2019.
+That’s when I spoke at TEDxAlbany and made an argument for vulnerable leadership as a force for positive change.

 You can hire me to speak about…

 Seven years ago, I published a story that cracked open a longstanding silence about what it was like to be queer in the Boy Scouts of America – and it sparked a national conversation.
 What I discovered along the way was that leaders must be vulnerable and share their true stories in order to create change.
-In this talk, I show how storytelling allows people to see themselves in leaders and embrace the change they are trying to make.

 💖 ‘One of the best speakers I’ve had’